thomasklee/KidsWords/README.md

 One of the aims of the project is to establish normative data for the New Zealand adaptation of the *MacArthur-Bates Communicative Development Inventory: Words & Sentences* (PDF version available above).
 Another aim is to examine factors thought to be associated with children's early vocabulary and grammatical development.

-Over 2,500 parents of toddlers between 16 and 30 months of age, from every region of New Zealand, participated and data were collected at http://kidswords.org.
-The website is no longer being used for data collection.
+Over 2,500 parents of toddlers between 16 and 30 months of age, from every region of New Zealand, participated and data were collected online at kidswords.org (website no longer active).

-The purpose of this repository is to make our data analyses transparent and reproducible by others.
-Consequently, text-based R scripts and data files (CSV format) will be placed here as they become available.
+The purpose of this repository is to make our data analyses transparent and reproducible.
+To that end, text-based R scripts and data files (CSV format) will be placed here as they become available.

 ### Research Team